Metadata and File Search¶

-Metadata schema in StrongLink¶
+Metadata in StrongLink#

 and netcdf_header